OmelchenkoMaksim/StarWars-Compose-Apollo_GraphQL-MVI-Room/README.md

 Network Connectivity Listener

 The app includes a network connectivity listener to show a toast message when the internet connection is established or lost.
 It also triggers data fetch from the server when connectivity is restored and no data is available locally.
 License

 This project is licensed under the MIT License.

 Thank you for reviewing our code!
+Feel free to reach out if you have any questions or suggestions.